johnwcowan/subsetg-book/intro-060-ops.md

-This uses double-precision binary floating point (on an IEEE system), but the `FIXED DECIMAL` constant 2 is properly converted, and if you call it thus:
+This uses double-precision binary floating point (on an IEEE system), but the `FIXED DECIMAL` constant 2 is properly converted, and if you call the procedure thus:

 ```
 DECLARE (root1, root2) FIXED BINARY(53);